particle-iot/docs/src/content/getting-started/configuration/environment.md

 - Available in Device OS 6.4.0 and later
 - Gen 3 and Gen 4 devices

 Sets a mask of bands to not use.
-The band mask is the same uint128 format as for `PARTICLE_CELLULAR_PREFERRED_BANDS`.
+The band mask is the same uint128 hex format as for `PARTICLE_CELLULAR_PREFERRED_BANDS`.

 {{> env-var-skus var="PARTICLE_CELLULAR_FORBIDDEN_BANDS"}}

+You can disable all bands by using the value `0`.

 ## Logic